HalfHeuslerAlloy/HalfHeuslerAlloy.github.io/_posts/2021-06-06-PIC MCU Game Of Life.md

 date:   2021-06-06
 ---

 Did you know you can get a microcontroller in a 6-pin SOT-23 format?
 Well, PIC10F320's are smaller than a grain of rice and not nearly as tasty.
 As to be expected you don't get much in them with only 256 words of program space and 64 bytes of register space of which only half is usable as general memory storage.
-But with an internal clock running at 16MHz and an instruction speed of 4MHz we are just fast enough to output Pal/NTSC video by bit bashing a tristate IO pin connected to a couple of resistors.
+But with an internal clock running at 16MHz and an instruction speed of 4MHz we are just fast enough to output PAL/NTSC video by bit bashing a tristate IO pin connected to a couple of resistors.
 So lets try to implement Conway's game of life (GOL)!

 Now we only get 256 words and we'll need every last bit of it to fit everything in.
 Even worst, before now I've never programmed in assembly and while PICs can be programmed in embedded C like Arduino it is even more unlikely we can fit everything in.
-Plus I'd like to learn assembly anyway.
+Actually this whole project started as a fun way to learn assembly in an interesting and functional enviroment, and without learing x86 or bricking my PC.

 #FYI, it is words and not bytes of program space since each instruction in PIC10 series is 12 bits so the actual program size is 384 bytes, but since each instruction is indivisible it is better expressed as a word for each instruction.